 Biography

-I am an Associate Professor at the School of Statistics, University of Minnesota, with graduate faculty appointments at the Department of Electrical and Computer Engineering, the Data Science Program, and the Data Science Initiative.
+I am an Associate Professor at the School of Statistics, University of Minnesota, with graduate faculty appointments at the Department of Electrical and Computer Engineering and Data Science Program.
+As a core member of the Data Science Initiative, I am co-developing the AID-H interdisciplinary working group, which focuses on healthcare, data science, and AI.
 I am also a visiting scholar at the Amazon AGI Team.

 I like to formulate and address novel research problems that are often inspired by foundational thoughts in statistics, information theory, signal processing, and optimization.
 I address those research problems often by establishing new mathematical models, using asymptotic statistics and probability theory, and performing real-world data studies.